numerica-ideas/community/aws/building-a-serverless-web-application/README.md

 - [**AWS WAF (Web Application Firewall)**](https://aws.amazon.com/waf/) : is a cloud-based firewall service that helps protect your web applications from common web exploits and attacks.
 It allows you to define and enforce rules to control access to your web application and filter out malicious traffic.

-Together, these AWS services provide a comprehensive infrastructure for building a secure and scalable serverless web application.

 ## **Prerequisites**

-Before diving into building a serverless web application with AWS services, it is essential to have a few prerequisites in place.
+Before diving into building our serverless solution, it is essential to have the following prerequisites:

 - **AWS Account**: Create an AWS account to access and utilize the AWS services mentioned in this article.
 - **AWS IAM**: Understand the basics of AWS `Identity and Access Management (IAM)` for managing user permissions and roles within the AWS environment.